Integration shapes

 X-Organization-ID.Editing and submitting

-Patch in remaining details, verify the applicant and the business, and submit the application to the bank.
+Patch in remaining details, verify the applicant, and submit the application to the bank.

 Resuming